JiggyTheGrey/Parlay/replit.md

 **Core Features:**
 - Team creation and management with captain roles
+- Email invitation system for team members (captains can invite by email)
 - Match challenges with crypto wagers between teams
+- Multi-game support (Bloodstrike, Call of Duty, Apex, Valorant, CS2, Fortnite, and more)
+- Shareable battle links for opponent captains to accept challenges
 - Manual winner confirmation with dispute resolution
 - Custodial wallet system for deposits/withdrawals
 - Admin panel for dispute resolution